ON THIS PAGE:

 Phonics Check for teachers and schools from Pamela Snow.
 “A rubric that primary schools can use to self-assess the extent to which they are “already doing phonics”…rough do-it-yourself checklist that you might find useful as a starting point for discussion in your school or region.”

-What does evidence-based teaching in literacy mean?
-This Slideshow Presentation adapted from Read About It: Scientific Evidence for Effective Teaching of Reading by Dr Kerry Hempenstall.
+Read About It: Scientific Evidence for Effective Teaching of Reading.
+2016 Full Research Report by Dr Kerry Hempenstall.
+Also available: 2 page Snapshot Summary.

 SPELD SA Intensive Literacy Program.
 This free intensive literacy program includes the phonics, grammar and punctuation skills included in a standard R-3 syllabus, with texts selected for older students, aged 8 to adult.
 It can be used on a one-to-one basis or with a group for wave 2 and 3 intervention.